 Council was awarded Charter Status for Elected Member Development in January 2023.
-Training continues to be delivered to all members, as soon as they come into office.
-As part of Council's induction programme, mandatory training in terms of standing orders, code of conduct and scrutiny and challenge is provided.
-Council also adopted role profiles for the Mayor, Deputy Mayor and Councillors.
+Training continues to be delivered to all Members, as soon as they come into office.
+As part of Council's induction programme, mandatory training is provided on Council's Standing Orders and Chairing Meetings, Code of Conduct, Fraud Awareness, Planning Committee training, Audit Committee training, Treasury Management, CIPFA Code of Practice Training and Scrutiny and Challenge.

 Roles and responsibilities of Senior Officers are defined by job description, job specification, and terms and conditions of employment.
-Formal staff appraisals are currently in place for SMT and this process is currently being developed in line with Leadership and Development Management Programme.
+Formal staff appraisals are currently in place for SMT and this process is currently being implemented in line with the actions identified within the Transformation Plan.

-All internal policies and procedures are available on Council's staff net for information and are also included as part of the induction process for all new employees.
+All internal policies and procedures are available on Council's staff portal for information and are also included as part of the induction process for all new employees.